LangExtract — Google's Open-Source IDP Python Library

 )

-LangExtract generates self-contained HTML files for reviewing thousands of extracted entities in their original context.
-The visualization works seamlessly in Google Colab or as standalone files, providing immediate feedback on extraction quality without additional tooling.
+LangExtract generates self-contained HTML files for reviewing extracted entities in their original context.
+The visualization works in Google Colab or as standalone files, providing immediate feedback on extraction quality without additional tooling.

 ## Save results and generate interactive HTML